 - 1. Providers of vVery large online platforms shall appoint one or more compliance officers responsible for monitoring their compliance with this Regulation. - 2.
 Providers of vVery large online platforms shall only designate as compliance officers persons who have the professional qualifications, knowledge, experience and ability necessary to fulfil the tasks referred to in paragraph 3.
 Compliance officers may either be staff members of, or fulfil those tasks on the basis of a contract with, the provider of the very large online platform concerned. - 3.
-Compliance officers shall have the following tasks: - (a) cooperating with the Digital Services Coordinator of establishment and the Commission for the purpose of this Regulation; - (b) organising and supervising the very large online platform's activities relating to the independent audit pursuant to Article 28; - (c) informing and advising the management and employees of the provider of the very large online platform about relevant obligations under this Regulation; - (d) monitoring the compliance of the provider of the very large online platform's compliance with its obligations under this Regulation:- - (e) where applicable, monitoring compliance of the provider of the very large online platform with commitments made under the codes of conduct pursuant to Articles 35 and 36 or the crisis protocols pursuant to Article 37.
+Compliance officers shall have the following tasks: - (a) cooperating with the Digital Services Coordinator of establishment and the Commission for the purpose of this Regulation; - (aa) ensuring that all risks referred to in Article 26 are identified and properly reported on and that reasonable, proportionate and effective risk mitigation measures are taken pursuant to Article 27; - (b) organising and supervising the very large online platform's activities relating to the independent audit pursuant to Article 28; - (c) informing and advising the management and employees of the provider of the very large online platform about relevant obligations under this Regulation; - (d) monitoring the compliance of the provider of the very large online platform's compliance with its obligations under this Regulation: - (e) where applicable, monitoring compliance of the provider of the very large online platform with commitments made under the codes of conduct pursuant to Articles 35 and 36 or the crisis protocols pursuant to Article 37.

-- 4. Providers of v-Very large online platforms shall take the necessary measures to ensure that the compliance officers-can perform their tasks in an independent manner. - 5.
-Providers of vVery large online platforms shall communicate the name and contact details of the compliance officer to the Digital Services Coordinator of establishment and the Commission. - 6.
-Providers of v-Very large online platforms shall support the compliance officer in the performance of his or her tasks and provide him or her with the resources necessary to adequately carry out those tasks.
+- 4. Providers of vVery large online platforms shall take the necessary measures to ensure that the compliance officers can perform their tasks in an independent manner. - 5.
+Providers of vVery large online platforms shall communicate the name and contact details of the compliance officers in the compliance function to the Digital Services Coordinator of establishment and the Commission. - 6.
+Providers of vVery large online platforms shall support the compliance officer in the performance of his or her tasks and provide him or her with the resources necessary to adequately carry out those tasks.
 The compliance officer shall directly report to the highest management level of the platform.
+The management body of the provider of very large online platform shall define, oversee and be accountable for the implementation of the provider's governance arrangements that ensure independence of the compliance function, including the segregation of duties in the organisation of the provider of very large online platform, the prevention of conflicts of interest, and sound management of systemic risks identified pursuant to Article 26. - 7.
+The management body shall approve and review periodically, at least once a year, the strategies and policies for taking up, managing, monitoring and mitigating the risks identified pursuant to Article 26 to which the very large online platform is or may be exposed to. - 8.
+The management body shall devote sufficient time to the consideration of the measures related to risk management.
+It shall be actively involved in the decisions related to risk management and ensure that adequate resources are allocated to the management of the risks identified pursuant to Article 26.